ElephasMax/LTS_SearchDrive/README.md

 # DriveSearch
-> This program recursively searches a directory for files that contains a user specified keyword.
+> I wrote this program to recursively search a directory for files that contains a user specified keyword while working at Morgan Library.

-#Installing Requirements
+# Installing the Requirements
 ```
 pip install -r requirements.txt
 ```